 - Dalton Nuclear Institute

-A new generation of engineers, scientists and business professionals are needed to guide this exciting industry into the future.
-That’s why we brought leading businesses and world-class organisations together to create nucleargraduates – one of the most comprehensive graduate programmes the energy industry has ever seen.
+The NDA has also brought leading businesses and world-class organisations together to create Nuclear Graduates – one of the most comprehensive graduate programmes the energy industry has ever seen.

-We are a public sector body charged with the decommissioning and clean-up of the UK’s current public sector nuclear legacy.
+The NDA has brought this scheme together because we are responsible for the decommissioning and clean-up of the UK’s current public sector nuclear legacy.
 We have a major role in ensuring there is a sustainable workforce to achieve our mission.
 A world-class graduate programme, supported by a host of like-minded partners, plays a significant role in fulfilling that objective.

 The challenges facing the nuclear industry are huge and range from decommissioning to engineering new solutions, from power stations to shipyards, from the wilds of the Highlands to the docks of Plymouth.